-Better understand your talent gap as you forecast future workforce needs.
+Better understand and forecast future workforce needs.

-Can the growing immigrant and refugee population help you fill that gap?
-Understand and identify the steps you need to take today to lay the groundwork for that to happen-whether it's tomorrow or five years from now.
+Can the growing immigrant and refugee population provide an answer to those needs?
+Understand and identify the steps you need to take today to lay the groundwork for integrating more immigrant and refugee workers into your workforce-whether it's tomorrow or five years from now.